-Last year, TfL moved to ban Uber from operating in London, Britain’s capital and it proved to be a huge loss for the firm and invited a subsequent appeal for the decision from Uber.
-They will, as a remedy, would introduce new features for drivers which would comprise the sharing of their locations with someone they know and an option to go “offline” for 6 hours after a journey of 10 hours.
+Last year, TfL moved to ban Uber from operating in London, Britain’s capital, and it proved to be a huge loss for the firm and invited a subsequent appeal for the decision from Uber.
+They will, as a remedy, would introduce new features for drivers, including sharing their locations with someone they know and an option to go “offline” for 6 hours after a journey of 10 hours.

 We’re determined to change the way we do business, so we’ll carry on listening and plan to make other improvements over the coming months – Tom Elvidge, General manager of Uber U.K